mistaken0309/ACS/README.md

 - [Annalisa Congiu](mailto:annalisa.congiu@studenti.unitn.it)
 - [Antonio Bucchiarone](mailto:)

-This repository contains a GAMA platgorm project for the simulation of a system of ridesharing with autonomous cars.
+This repository contains a GAMA platform project for the simulation of a system of ridesharing with autonomous vehicles (AV).
 There are scripts for a centralised and a decentralised version of control.

 ## Installation